wanggold/pdf_crawler/README.md

-# Building Department PDF Crawler and Uploader
+# Amazon Q Business: Building Department PDF Crawler and Uploader

 This project contains scripts to crawl the Building Department website for PDF links, download the PDFs, and upload them to an S3 bucket.
+The PDFs are used to create knowledge base for Amazon Q Business.

 ## Scripts